-Property Description A unique name is limited to underscores and alphanumeric characters.
+Property Description Name The name for the flow or flow version.
+The name appears in the flow management page and flow detail page.
+It also appears in the run time user interface.
+You can edit the name for inactive flows and flow versions.
+Unique Name The unique name for the flow.
+The unique name is used to refer to this flow from other parts of Salesforce, such as in a URL or Visualforce page.
+A unique name is limited to underscores and alphanumeric characters.
 It must begin with a letter, not include spaces, not end with an underscore, and not contain two consecutive underscores.
 The unique name appears on the flow detail page.
 You can't edit the unique name after the flow has been saved.
 Description The description for the flow or flow version.
 The description appears in the flow management page and flow detail page.
-You can edit the description for inactive flows and flow versions.
-Type The type for the flow or flow version.
+You can edit the description for inactive flows and flow versions. · · · · · · · · · · · · · · · · · · · Туре The type for the flow or flow version.
 The type appears in the flow management page and flow detail page.
 It determines which elements and resources are supported in the flow or flow version, as well as the ways that the flow can be implemented.
 For details, see Flow Types on page 196.
 If the type is Login Flow, you can't update the type after the flow has been saved.
 Interview Label The label for the flow's interviews.
 An interview is a running instance of a flow.
 This label appears in: The Paused and Waiting Interviews list on the flow management page The Paused Interviews component on the Home tab The Paused Interviews item in the Salesforce app You can edit the interview label for inactive flows and flow versions.
 By default, the interview label contains the flow name and the {!\$Flow.CurrentDateTime} system variable.
 Use a text template to reference multiple resources in the label.
 For example, Flow Name - {!Account.Name} - {!\$Flow.CurrentDateTime}.

-Save a Flow
+Save a Flow Flow and Flow Version Fields